There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) module 1 - present the principles of efficient, effective and equitable utilisation of resources, and recognise local and national needs in health care and service delivery across Australia's geographical areas; (2) module 1 - provide culturally safe and culturally competent practice that includes recognition of the distinct needs of Aboriginal and Torres Strait Islander peoples in relation to oral health care provision; (3) module 1 - describe the particularities of oral health management in patients with disabilities and special needs; (4) module 2 - describe the legislative and ethical framework governing a dental practitioner; and (5) module 3 - engage in research activity.
+Students are able to (1) module 1 - present the principles of efficient, effective and equitable utilisation of resources, and recognise local and national needs in health care and service delivery across Australia's geographical areas; (2) module 2 - provide culturally safe and culturally competent practice that includes recognition of the distinct needs of Aboriginal and Torres Strait Islander peoples in relation to oral health care provision; (3) module 3 - describe the legislative and ethical framework governing a dental practitioner; and (4) module 4 - engage in research activity.

-- Indicative assessments in this unit are as follows: (1) written assessment - dental public health and special needs
+Indicative assessments in this unit are as follows: (1) written assessment - dental public health

 SLO 2; and (3) presentation PPD